 Take a larch tree hike

 In summer, larches look much like other coniferous trees, but frosty autumn nights unlock a change, turning them a brilliant golden yellow.
 Leaving from Moraine Lake, the Larch Valley hike is a moderate to difficult trail.
 Saddleback and Lake Agnes, a gentler option, both begin at Lake Louise.
 Between Banff and Lake Louise, Taylor Lake and Bourgeau also offer stunning golden larch views.
-Find more larch hikes check out 8 larch hikes in the Canadian Rockies.
+For more larch hikes check out these 8 larch hikes in Banff National Park that are local favourites.

 Watch for wildlife

 Early autumn is a busy time for animals.
 For one, it's the elk mating season.
 You'll hear the sound of male elk bugling, which echoes throughout the valley.
 It's unsafe to approach elk at any time of year, and male elk are particularly dangerous during the rut, but a guided wildlife tour with Discover Banff Tours lets you observe these magnificent animals from a safe distance.

 Celebrate Banff Pride